Joseph Vacher: Final attacks and capture

+Vacher was first charged with public indecency for attempted rape, receiving a three month and one day prison sentence.
+Based on judge Fourquet's belief that the arrested tramp might be the killer he was looking for, Vacher was transported to Prison Saint-Paul by train via the Lyon-Saint-Paul to Montbrison Line, where he briefly escaped at the exit of La Mulatière tunnel before he was recaptured at Perrache station.
+Fifteen residents of Bénonces, where a murder linked to Vacher had taken place, were called in and all identified Vacher as having been in town at the time of the murder.
+Despite their belief that they had apprehended the man responsible, the authorities had little physical evidence that Vacher was responsible for the series of murders, and Vacher adamantly denied involvement during questioning.
+However, on 7 October, with little apparent prompting, Vacher confessed to committing the some of murders brought against him, first only to eight, but later eleven, saying, "I have come to tell you the whole truth.
+Yes, I am the one who committed all the crimes you have accused me of... and that in a moment of rage".

 Insanity plea

 After his arrest, Vacher claimed he was insane and attempted to prove it in a variety of ways.
 He claimed that a rabid dog's bite had poisoned his blood, causing madness, but later blamed the quack cure he received for the bite.
 He also claimed he was sent by God, comparing himself to Joan of Arc.
 Despite his protestations, he was pronounced sane after lengthy investigations by a team of doctors that included the eminent professor Alexandre Lacassagne.
-He was tried and convicted by the Cour d'Assises of Ain, the county where he had murdered two of his victims, and was sentenced to death on 28 October 1898.
-Vacher was executed by guillotine at dawn two months later, on 31 December 1898.
+Court documents say that investigators were able to confirm that Vacher kept close contact with sheep dogs as a child, but believed that Vacher's insistence on their responsibility for his condition actually ties back to their owner, the commune's garde champêtre, who may have raped Vacher when he was six years old.
+He was tried and convicted by judge Émile Fourquet of the Cour d'Assises of Ain, the département where he had murdered two of his victims, and was sentenced to death for the murder of Victor Portalier on 28 October 1898.
+On 26 January 1898, Vacher broke out of his cell and seriously injured the on-duty guard by battering him with a chair before he was subdued by other staff.
+Vacher was executed by guillotine at 7:03 a.m. on 31 December 1898, in front of a crowd of 3,500 people.
 He refused to walk to the scaffold under his own power and was dragged to the guillotine by the executioners.

+Victims

+Confirmed

+A list of Vacher's known victims.